CWRU-EECS301-S18/syllabus/Lectures/Lecture07/Slides/PITCHME.md

 * Introduce devices found in real-world FPGA designs
 	* Accelerometers, RGB LEDs Displays, LCD Panels, Audio Codecs, etc
 * Independent Design Components
-	* Opportunity to apply learned design techniques to create your own design ideas within the given project Framework.
+	* Opportunity to apply learned design techniques to create your own design ideas
-	* Framework provides starting infrastructure to focus the design work.
+	* Framework provides starting infrastructure to simplify and focus the design work
-* Targeted time expenditure 12 hours per person over the two-weeks.
+* Targeted time expenditure 12 hours per person over the two-weeks

+Note:
+Design ideas are limited to the given project Framework for the most part.

 ---